rbreesems/flamingo/README.md

 delivered by checking the device connected to R4 and verify that the message was received.
 This can take quite a bit of comm wire (300-400 ft at least depending on how well shielded the R3/R4 radios are from the outside).
 Your neighbors will also give you the evil eye as you drag comm wire down the street.

+Actually a suggestion from the Vangelis hive mind is that R1/R2 should be set to a different LORA mode (or frequency band) than R3/R4, this would allow testing in the same room.
+This should work and would be much easier!

 ## RS485 Connection